isaacullah/isaacullah.github.io/_posts/2016-06-02-Master-Packing-List-For-Overseas-Archaeological-Fieldwork.md

 - Scissors
 - Callus scraper and foot lotion (for inevitable cracked heels)
 - Finger and toenail clippers
-- Sewing kit
+- Sewing kit (for when you split your pants!)

 # Miscellaneous Gear

 - Mosquito net (not always needed, but you'll be glad to have it if it is)
 - Sunglasses + case
-- Money and credit cards (all of 'em!)
+- Money and credit cards (My new favorite thing is the Charles Schwab investors checking account.
+No foreign transaction fees, and they refund *all* ATM fees!)
 - Slim-fit back brace (you’ll need it eventually)
 - Swiss army knife (with a CORKSCREW if you ever want to drink wine)
 - Passport (Duh!)
-- Visa and Itinerary printouts
+- Visa and Itinerary printouts (don't rely on your phone here)
 - Neck pillow (for long plane rides, can double as an extra pillow for sleeping)
 - Packable pillow (unless you can make do with a neck pillow for 2 months)
 - Pack towel